 Maternity leave may be charged to sick leave or any combination of sick leave, annual leave, and leave without pay. - b.
 The employee desiring maternity leave should report the pregnancy to the department head.
 Such notification shall include a written statement from the attending physician specifying the approximate date of birth. - c.
 An employee will be permitted to continue work, with reasonable accommodation, so long as the conditions of the pregnancy do not adversely impair work performance or health. - d.
 An employee shall be granted leave without pay for maternity purposes in accordance with Section 16-7. - 7.
 Leave of Absence Without Pay.
 A department head, with the approval of the County Administrator, may grant a regular employee a leave of absence without pay for a period not to exceed six (6) months.
 Leave of absence without pay for a period exceeding six months and not more than one year may be granted with the approval of the County Commission.
-All departments are required to adhere to the following regulations.
+All departments are required to adhere to the following regulations. - a.

-Comment [19]: This policy is superseded by

-- a.
 Leave without pay shall be granted only when it will not adversely affect the interests of the county service. - b.
-Failure of an employee to return to work at the expiration of approved leave shall be considered as absence without leave and grounds for disciplinary action. - c.
+Failure of an employee to return to work at the expiration of approved leave shall be considered as absence without leave and grounds for disciplinary action.

+Donald Cronin 10/7/2016 10:32 PM Comment [24]: This policy is superseded by the FMI A

+- c.
 Any employee who has been granted leave of absence and who wishes to return before the leave period has expired shall be required to give his or her department head at least a one week notice.
 Upon receipt of such written notice, the employee shall be permitted to return to work. - d.
-No sick leave or annual leave will be earned by an employee for the time that such employee is on leave without pay. - d.
-An employee may elect to have health insurance continue to be provided, with the employee paying the total amount of the premium. - e.
+No sick leave or annual leave will be earned by an employee for the time that such employee is on leave without pay. - e.
+An employee may elect to have health insurance continue to be provided, with the employee paying the total amount of the premium. - f.
 An employee shall return from leave without pay to the same salary grade as at the time of commencement of leave. - g.
-An employee who obtains either part-time or full-time employment elsewhere while on an authorized leave of absence without pay is required to notify his or her department head in writing within three days of accepting such employment. - h.
-An employee returning from a leave of absence without pay shall be entitled to employment in the same department in the same or equivalent class wherein employed when said leave commenced. - Absence Without Leave.
+An employee who obtains either part-time or full-time employment elsewhere while on an authorized leave of absence without pay is required to notify his or her department head in writing within three days of accepting such employment. - An employee returning from a leave of absence without pay shall be entitled to employment in the same department in the same or equivalent class wherein employed when said leave commenced. - 8.
+Absence Without Leave.
 An absence of an employee from duty, including any absence for a single day or part of a day, that is not authorized by a specific grant of leave of absence under the provisions of these regulations shall be deemed to be an absence without leave.
-Any such absence shall be without pay and shall be cause for disciplinary action.
+Any such absence shall be without pay and shall be cause for disciplinary action. - 9.
+Family and Medical Leave.
+Family and medical leave shall be granted in accordance with the Family and Medical Leave Act of 1993 (PL.
+103-3).
+See Section. - 10.
+Administrative Leave.
+An employee may be placed on administrative leave with pay at the discretion of the department head and approval of the County Administrator when such action is deemed to be in the best interest of the county.